ezekiel37/visa-tokenization/README.md

-#Visa card checker using card service checker api .cardimplemented with python
+#Visa card checker using card service checker api .card implemented with python
-using ssl and mutual authentication and
+using ssl and mutual authentication and authorization